 1. Improve First (and Last) Impressions

-Whether your top source of referrals is lead generation to your website or old-fashioned word-of-mouth, make sure you present the impression you want to when they first encounter you: A professional online presence – with up-to-date information on your hours, contact info, location, and services – will have a memorable, favorable impact on new audiences.
+Whether your top source of referrals is lead generation from your website or old-fashioned word-of-mouth, make sure you make a good impression at the very beginning of the relationship.
+A professional online presence – with up-to-date information on your hours, contact info, location, and services – will have a memorable, favorable impact on new audiences.

 And keep the positives up for the in-person experience, too.
-Ensure your space is welcoming, your staff is friendly, and that patients time is spent in a productive way throughout their visit.
+Ensure your space is welcoming, your staff is friendly, and that each patient’s time is spent in a productive way throughout their visit.
 That means short waits, adequate time with the provider, and an honest opportunity to have their questions answered.
 Make sure new patients receive follow-up calls and a chance to provide you with feedback on the all-around experience.
 Streamlining the billing process can also indicate that you’re running an organized, professional practice.

 2. Simplify Scheduling & Confirmation

 Unless a patient requires ongoing care for an illness, the first appointment is your only real chance to “win” them over.
-But making that first encounter into a lasting relationship is easier when the process for scheduling a subsequent visit is simple and streamlined: Providing multiple options for patients to book – online, by phone, by email, or even by text – can make it easier for patients to try your office first before contacting a competing practice.
+But turning that first encounter into a lasting relationship is easier when the process for scheduling a subsequent visit is simple and streamlined.
+Providing multiple options for patients to book – online, by phone, by email, or even by text – can make it easier for patients to try your office first before contacting a competing practice.

 And once you book the appointment, don’t let a no-show happen to you.
 Text-based appointment reminders are proven to improve the likelihood of a patient showing up for the appointment.

 3. Extend Your Offerings Further

 Driving loyalty also requires that patients see a unique value to sticking with you (as opposed to the practice down the block).
 How do you make that possible?
-By offering advantages the other guys don’t have: Consider incorporating ancillary services, extended hours, or personalized services (such as weight loss, wellness coaching, or disease support groups).
+By offering advantages the competition doesn’t have.
+Consider incorporating ancillary services, extended hours, or personalized services (such as weight loss, wellness coaching, or disease support groups).